 - There has been no data presented on efficacy or safety of any vaccine in HCT or CAR T cell treated patients at the time of approval.
-Thus, a logical vaccination algorithm will have to be developed without definite information - Neither the mRNA or the vector-based vaccine technology has been used previously in HCT recipients and it is difficult to deduce if one technique would be more likely to produce a more robust immune response in immunosuppressed individuals or would have different safety profiles. - Vaccines safety - Since both vaccines (Pfizer and Moderna) approved by EMA now have been used in a large number of individuals, a general assessment can be made of a high degree of safety from serious side effects.
-Nonetheless, there are reports of anaphylactic reactions (i.e 11.1 per million of doses of Pfizer/BioNTech vaccine) and Bell's paresis in vaccinated people. - Vaccines that use SARS-CoV-2 live attenuated virus or replicating viral vectored vaccines (vectored by measles, vesicular stomatitis virus, influenza virus, for example) are contraindicated in HSCT or CART-Tcell receptors.
-Similarly any BCG-approach vaccination is contra-indicated in immunocompromised patients
+Thus, a logical vaccination algorithm will have to be developed without definite information - Neither the mRNA or the vector-based vaccine technology has been used previously in HCT recipients and it is difficult to deduce if one technique would be more likely to produce a more robust immune response in immunosuppressed individuals or would have different safety profiles.

+Vaccines safety

+Since both vaccines (Pfizer and Moderna) approved by EMA now have been used in a large number of individuals, a general assessment can be made of a high degree of safety from serious side effects.
+Nonetheless, there are reports of anaphylactic reactions (i.e 4.7 cases per million of doses of Pfizer/BioNTech vaccine and 2.5 cases/million dose of Moderna vaccine) and Bell's paresis in vaccinated people.

+Vaccines that use SARS-CoV-2 live attenuated virus or replicating viral vectored vaccines (vectored by measles, vesicular stomatitis virus, influenza virus, for example) are contraindicated in HSCT or CART-T cell receptors.
+Similarly, any BCG-approach vaccination is contra-indicated in immunocompromised patients

-• Prioritization of HCT or CAR T patients for getting the vaccine
+· Prioritization of HCT or CAR T patients for getting the vaccine